Destination Phuket: A paradise for mixed martial arts training

 "I loved it so much in Phuket, that I decided to move here and get more professional fight opportunities in Asia," added the ONE Championship athlete, who has an upcoming fight in Manila on Jan 26.

 He was especially taken in by Soi Tai-ied street, where TMT is located.
-"You can feel the energy on the road because your surrounded by all like minded people who all have primarily the same goals," said Urrutia.
+"You can feel the energy on the road because you're surrounded by like minded people who all have primarily the same goals," said Urrutia.

 "Most people come here to prepare for fights because you get to train alongside world class athletes from all around the world," he added.
 "You constantly get to spar with people who have different styles and ways of doing things that you may have never seen before."